 This informational webinar is open to all.
 Please feel free to submit questions beforehand by emailing email@example.com or by using the form below.

-Join us each Tuesday at 10 AM going forward for updates and developments as we see them.
+Join us on Tuesdays at 10 AM going forward for updates and developments as we see them.

 What questions do you have?